 According to our recent survey of 1,000 people, published in the Patient Voices on Alzheimer’s and Other Dementias Report, older adults need more education on the basics of cognitive disorders and signs of potential issues.
-While campaigns to fight misinformation and drive awareness have made great progress, myths about cognitive decline remain persistent; for example, nearly 1 in 5 older adults surveyed still think dementia is a normal part of aging.
+While campaigns to fight misinformation and drive awareness have made great progress, myths about cognitive impairment and dementia remain persistent; for example, nearly 1 in 5 older adults surveyed still think dementia is a normal part of aging.

 Implications for Primary Care Providers

-Today, cognitive health lacks standardized guidelines for proactive assessment; the approach to testing and diagnosis is “reactive when patients raise issues or self-report their cognitive experiences or challenges.”
-Patients' lack of knowledge about the signs and symptoms of early cognitive impairment makes this more concerning, as they can only tell their provider about symptoms they know about.
+Today, cognitive health lacks standardized guidelines for proactive assessment; the approach to Alzheimer's and other dementias testing and diagnosis is largely “reactive when patients raise issues or self-report their cognitive experiences or challenges.”
+Patients' lack of knowledge about the signs and symptoms of cognitive impairment makes this more concerning, as they can only tell their provider about symptoms they know about.
 Older adults would benefit from additional education to increase their awareness and help them spot potential issues as soon as possible.
 Efforts to dispel common myths around dementia, like the idea that it’s a normal part of aging, are also important.